 Dear Care and Feeding,

-Through a combination of a grandparent gift and cutting cable and some financial aid, my oldest daughter has started going to a private school (I know this sounds like Gilmore Girls but it’s honestly real) and most of the culture shock has been reasonable, EXCEPT… these stupid, stupid slippers.
+Through a combination of a grandparent gifts and cutting cable and some financial aid, my oldest daughter has started going to a private school (I know this sounds like Gilmore Girls but it’s honestly real) and most of the culture shock has been reasonable, EXCEPT … these stupid, stupid slippers.
 The school has a uniform, obviously, but apparently in their downtime and at their parties and hangouts, everyone wears these ridiculous $500 slippers, and my daughter feels like a sore thumb.
 She’s a really good kid—she hasn’t even asked for them—but it’s just clear this is adding some stress to her whole transition into her new school.

 Should we try to buy them?
 A pair for Christmas?
 Or not?
 Am I crazy for even thinking about this?